George S. Patton: Lorraine campaign

-Patton's offensive came to a halt on August 31, 1944, as the Third Army ran out of fuel near the Moselle River, just outside Metz.
-Patton expected that the theater commander would keep fuel and supplies flowing to support successful advances, but Eisenhower favored a "broad front" approach to the ground-war effort, believing that a single thrust would have to drop off flank protection, and would quickly lose its punch.
-Still within the constraints of a very large effort overall, Eisenhower gave Montgomery and his Twenty First Army Group a higher priority for supplies for Operation Market Garden.
-Combined with other demands on the limited resource pool, this resulted in the Third Army exhausting its fuel supplies.
+The French rail network, which was repaired and quickly put to use, greatly aided the speed of the Third Army's logistical recovery.
+In eastern France the rail network was relatively undamaged by Allied aircraft and had been abandoned almost intact by the retreating Germans.
+The Third Army brought its railheads as far forward as Nancy.
+The French themselves operated the trains providing rolling stock and trained personnel to supplement the Third Army.

 Patton believed his forces were close enough to the Siegfried Line that he remarked to Bradley that with 400,000 gallons of gasoline he could be in Germany within two days.
 In late September, a large German Panzer counterattack sent expressly to stop the advance of Patton's Third Army was defeated by the U.S. 4th Armored Division at the Battle of Arracourt.
-Despite the victory, the Third Army stayed in place as a result of Eisenhower's order.
 The German commanders believed this was because their counterattack had been successful.

 The halt of the Third Army during the month of September was enough to allow the Germans to strengthen the fortress of Metz.
-In October and November, the Third Army was mired in a near-stalemate with the Germans during the Battle of Metz, both sides suffering heavy casualties.
-An attempt by Patton to seize Fort Driant just south of Metz was defeated, but by mid-November Metz had fallen to the Americans.
+Patton's forces reached the fortress at Metz on 5 September 1944, forcing a German surrender on 21 November 1944, taking over 10 weeks in the Battle of Metz with both sides suffering heavy casualties.
+Also an attempt by Patton to seize Fort Driant just south of Metz was defeated.

 Patton's decisions in taking this city were criticized.
 German commanders interviewed after the war noted he could have bypassed the city and moved north to Luxembourg where he would have been able to cut off the German Seventh Army.
 The German commander of Metz, General Hermann Balck, also noted that a more direct attack would have resulted in a more decisive Allied victory in the city.
 Historian Carlo D'Este later wrote that the Lorraine campaign was one of Patton's least successful, faulting him for not deploying his divisions more aggressively and decisively.
-With supplies low and priority given to Montgomery until the port of Antwerp could be opened, Patton remained frustrated at the lack of progress of his forces.
-From November 8 to December 15, his army advanced no more than 40 mi.
+Patton remained frustrated at the lack of progress of his forces.
+From 8 November to 15 December, his army advanced no more than 40 mi.

+In The Lorraine Campaign An Overview, September–December 1944, on page 36, Dr. Christopher R. Gabel of the Combat Studies Institute stated in February 1985:

+Was the Lorraine campaign an American victory?
+From September through November, Third Army claimed to have inflicted over 180,000 casualties on the enemy.
+But to capture the province of Lorraine, a problem which involved an advance of only 40 to 60 air miles, Third Army required over 3 months and suffered 50,000 casualties, approximately one-third of the total number of casualties it sustained in the entire European war.